LAX - HOU

 The average price of all round-trip flights from Los Angeles to Houston Hobby Airport clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Los Angeles to Houston Hobby Airport, look for departures on Fridays and avoid leaving on a Sunday, as it's usually the priciest day.
+If you are looking for a flight deal from Los Angeles to Houston Hobby Airport, look for departures on Saturdays and avoid leaving on a Sunday, as it's usually the priciest day.
 When flying back from Houston Hobby Airport, Friday is the cheapest day to fly and Monday is the most expensive.

 What is the cheapest month to fly from Los Angeles to Houston Hobby Airport?